Topics Map > DOCUMENT TYPE > User Procedure

 - The Position Number field (e.g. 00003715) is formerly known as the Appointment ID.
 If the Position Number is blank, this means the employee (e.g. Student Help) was not hired into a Position.

-Note: To display detailed Position information, refer to HR - Search For an Employee's Position Number From Job Info
+Note: To display detailed Position information, refer to Searching For an Employee's Position Number From Job Info in HRS

 - The Business Unit field (e.g. UWMSN) displays the 5-character campus code identifier.